SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Proposed Methods

 \subsection{Key Samples}

-We randomly select samples from each class in the training dataset, for a total of $C \times N$ samples, where $C$ denotes the number of classes that have been selected and $N$ denotes the number of selected samples in each class.
+The key samples $K$ employed for encoder integrity verification are selected at random.
+This approach stems from the fact that the output of an SSL pre-trained encoder does not yield precise category labels, obviating the need for specific samples to discern potential tampering.
+We have discussed the impact of different selected K in \ref{A2}.

-The training data used by the encoder has no label and the encoder has no clear classification boundary, which is very different from supervised learning.
-In supervised learning, in order to describe the performance of the model, it is usually necessary to generate or select key samples near the classification boundary to detect small changes in the classification boundary.
-Because the output of these models is usually category labels, if the model is slightly modified, those samples that are not on the classification boundary are likely to still belong to the original category.
+It is crucial to note that the pre-training data $\mathcal{D}_t$ utilized by the encoder lacks labels, and the encoder $F$ lacks a distinct classification boundary—a stark departure from the landscape of supervised learning.
+In the realm of supervised learning, discerning model performance often entails generating or selecting key samples proximate to the classification boundary, enabling the detection of subtle shifts in the said boundary.
+This is because models in supervised learning typically output categorical labels.
+Consequently, if a model undergoes slight modifications, samples not residing on the classification boundary are likely to remain within the original category.

-By monitoring changes in output features, we can effectively detect encoder modifications.
-Even minor changes to the encoder can lead to significant differences in encoding features.
-Therefore, we use the features of the samples in the training dataset to detect encoder modifications, as it depends on the intrinsic properties of the encoder rather than relying on explicit category labels.
+Through vigilant monitoring of alterations in output features, we can effectively identify encoder modifications.
+Even minute adjustments to the encoder can yield notable disparities in encoding features.
+Therefore, our approach hinges on leveraging the intrinsic properties of the encoder, using features from the key samples to uncover any potential tampering, rather than relying on explicit category labels.